ssbc/ssb-tribes/README.md

   .use(require('ssb-backlinks')) // << required index
   .use(require('ssb-query'))     // << required index
   .use(require('ssb-tribes'))
-  .use(require('ssb-private1'))  // if you want to support old encryption
+  .use(require('ssb-private1'))  // if you want to support old decryption
                                  // *order matters*, load tribes first .use(...)